 Accreditation-provisional status does not ensure any subsequent accreditation status.
 As is true for other accredited programs, serious issues concerning the institution’s or program’s ability to demonstrate compliance with the Standards, at any point in the provisional process, may result in an adverse accreditation action.
 Programs that fail to achieve accreditation or have accreditation withdrawn may re-enter the provisional process at a later date.

-To initiate the provisional accreditation process, a representative of the proposed sponsoring institution must contact the ARC-PA to verify institutional eligibility.
-After determining the program’s eligibility, the ARC-PA provides the program information on the application process and timeline for consideration.
+To initiate the provisional accreditation process, a representative of the proposed sponsoring institution must contact Accreditation Services at the ARC-PA to verify institutional eligibility.
+After determining the program’s eligibility, the ARC-PA provides the program with information on the application process and timeline for consideration.

 The provisional accreditation review process includes a series of three site visits prior to subsequent commission reviews and accreditation action.

 Programs applying for Provisional Accreditation are not eligible to propose a distant campus as a component of the application process.
-Provisionally accredited programs are not eligible to expand to a distant campus until two years after completing the provisional accreditation process and having obtained accreditation - continued status without an adverse accreditation action during that period of time.
+The ARC-PA will not consider expansion to a distant campus until the program has held Accreditation-Continued status for five years after completing the provisional accreditation process.

 The Accreditation Resources page of the web site contains important information from ARC-PA aimed at helping programs prepare for their ongoing self analysis, prepare for site visits and develop syllabi.